microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 ### groupTypes options

-Use the **groupTypes** property to control the type of group and its membership, as shown below:
+Use the **groupTypes** property to control the type of group and its membership, as shown.

 | Type of group | Assigned membership | Dynamic membership |
 |:--------------|:------------------------|:---------------|